-Besides sharing some sobering facts and figures about women’s #1 killer (for example, heart disease kills six times more women each year than breast cancer does, and in fact, more women than all forms of cancer combined), my presentations are mostly facts wrapped up as stories.
+Besides sharing some sobering facts and figures about the very serious diagnosis of heart disease (for example, heart disease kills six times more women each year than breast cancer does, and in fact, more women than all forms of cancer combined), my presentations are mostly facts wrapped up as stories.
 Women in my heart health presentation audiences may think that they’re just listening to my dramatic story of heart attack misdiagnosis and survival, but by the time I get through with them, they’ve also learned about cardiac risk factors, research, anatomy, symptoms, treatments and prevention.
 Research tells us that “storytelling is a vastly powerful tool.”
 And here’s why.

 In his book called The Storytelling Animal, Jonathan Gottschall traces the cultural and scientific connections between telling stories and the human brain.
 Humans, he writes, are creatures of emotion as much as logic, and facts and arguments move us most when they are embedded in good stories.
 The world’s priests, politicians, and teachers have always known this by instinct, and so have the world’s marketers.
 His book explains further:

 “What’s different now is a move to take storytelling beyond marketing and into all sectors of the world that involve communication and persuasion.
 Storytelling is increasingly seen as an essential skill.

 “For humans, a story is like gravity.
 It’s this powerful and all-encompassing force that we hardly even notice because we are so used to it.
 But gravity is influencing us all the time, and story is too.”